-Some of the best Minnesota birding, year around, is right outside our windows.
+Some of the best birding in Minnesota, year around, is right outside our windows at Woodland Trails.
 Starting each morning before sunrise, and continuing all day, birds that visit the feeders offer endless entertainment.

 During your Minnesota vacation, take some time to bird watch here at Woodland Trails, at Crex Meadows Wildlife Area in Northwestern Wisconsin, and at Hawk Ridge Nature Reserve in Duluth, and add some bird sightings to your life list.

 Species that visit the sunflower feeders include gold finches, nuthatches and chickadees.

 How many species of woodpeckers have you seen?
 At Woodland Trails suet feeders you are likely to see downy, hairy and red-bellied, plus the Woody Woodpecker look-alike, the pileated woodpecker.
 From mid-May through mid-September, tiny hummingbirds amaze guests as they land on a feeder right outside the window.